 “Hi everyone!
 My name is Nina I. Herras, and I’m from Chicago, Illinois.
-I’m currently a senior at SDSU, and I hope to graduate this May with a degree in Public Health (yay!).
+I am an SPH Alumni.
 I’ve actually been in school for awhile, so I’ve had the opportunity to experience a lot of different things from university dorm life, navigating through San Diego community colleges, to transferring into SDSU.
 I’m definitely not an expert, but I would love the opportunity to help you in anyway that I can.
 Please feel free to reach out to me if you have any questions from time management, Public Health, or anything at all.
 My ultimate goal is be a resource that you can turn to for encouragement and support :).
 Can’t wait to hear from you!
 Thank you 🙂

 Please contact me at email@example.com ”

 “Hi!
-My name is Talia Kieu (she/her/hers) is a fourth year undergraduate Public Health major, with minors in Women’s Studies and LGBTQ+ Studies.
+My name is Talia Kieu (she/her/hers) is an SPH Alumni, with minors in Women’s Studies and LGBTQ+ Studies.
 I’m a research assistant at the Center for Research on Sexuality and Sexual Health and I am an NIH Initiative for Maximizing Student Development Scholar.
-I am pursuing graduate school after I leave SDSU, so I’d be happy to talk about the entire graduate school application process!
+I am pursuing graduate school, so I’d be happy to talk about the entire graduate school application process!
 I’m also the External Affairs Officer of Planned Parenthood Generation Action, so catch me passing out condoms around campus, stop by and say hello!

 Please contact me at firstname.lastname@example.org”

 “Hi, my name is Daylan!
-I am a fourth-year public health student.
+I am an SPH Alumni.
 I enjoy going traveling, going to music festivals and binge-watching Love Island.
 I am passionate about women’s health and hope to become a nurse practitioner.
 I am looking forward to helping you all this semester!

 Please contact me at email@example.com”

-“Hi there, my name is Sahiba and I am currently a fourth-year in the Public Health program originally from San Francisco, CA. I am currently a Project Coordinator for a company that creates a plant-based product.
+“Hi there, my name is Sahiba and I am an SPH Alumni originally from San Francisco, CA. I am currently a Project Coordinator for a company that creates a plant-based product.
 I love traveling and finding new spots within the city, whether they are eateries or not!
 I look forward to sharing my knowledge about the SDSU Public Health program with you!